Ways to get involved

 3. Attend Lord Mayor and Civic Cabinet Listens forums

 The Lord Mayor and Civic Cabinet Listens forum provides you with an opportunity to hear the Lord Mayor outline where Council is headed in the future and for you to meet the people who are making the decisions in your city.
 Most of all it is an opportunity for the Lord Mayor and Civic Cabinet to hear your views and discuss the issues that affect your community.
+Civic Cabinet Listens Forums are advertised one month in advance on Councils What’s On page.

 4. Attend Council meetings